Skip to main content

 Meanwhile, quarter, core and thinly slice the apple (no need to peel).

-Gradually stir in the water for the gravy (see pantry for amount) and chicken stock paste.
-Add in the apple slices and bring to the boil, stirring out any lumps that form.
+Cook, stirring, until the roux is a medium brown colour, 3-4 mins.
+Gradually stir in the water for the gravy (see pantry for amount), then stir in the chicken stock paste and apple slices and bring to the boil, stirring out any lumps that form.

 Lower the heat to medium and simmer, stirring occasionally, until the apple slices have softened and the gravy has thickened to your liking, 10-12 mins.
 Remove from the heat and stir in the apple and sage jelly.
 Season with salt and pepper.